-Spoken word series gives an outlet
+Spoken word series gives men an emotional outlet

 Let’s face it: Men are not necessarily known for sharing their feelings.
 But Detroit poet Joel “Fluent” Greene gives a different perception with “A Man Can Change,” his spoken word and music series.
 It comes to the Music Hall Center for the Performing Arts Friday.